magosil86/witsGWAS/README.md

 5. To run with Docker

-   (a) Get the image
+   * Get the image

     docker pull shazeza/h3agwas

 This is such a big image because R is used for pictures and R is very big.
 We should reimplement with gnuplot which is about 10% the size

-   (b) Run it
+   * Run it

-     nextflow run gwas.nf -with-docker shazeza/h3agwas
+    * nextflow run gwas.nf -with-docker shazeza/h3agwas